Mandeep94/Data-Wrangling-OpenStreetMap-Data/README.md

 # Data-Wrangling-OpenStreetMap-Data

 This project takes the data of ontario city from OSM site.
-Parses, cleans and saves it in sqlite DB.
+Parses, audits, cleans and saves it in sqlite DB.

 The city data used in this project can be found in the below link. https://download.geofabrik.de/north-america/canada/ontario.html